WW92030-STORAGE/SIGMARSGARDEN/README.md

 - Four pieces each of Mors(-) and Vitae(+) (sometimes denoted as 🜍 and its mirror image)
 - Five pieces of Mercury(☿)
 - Six metals, one of each type - Lead(♄), Tin(♃), Iron(♂), Copper(♀), Silver(☽), Gold(☉).
-Gold is always placed in the center. br/
+Gold is always placed in the center.

 The objective is to clear all marbles/tiles off the board.
-All tiles must be cleared in paris of compatible tiles, excluding Gold which can be removed by itself. br/
+All tiles must be cleared in paris of compatible tiles, excluding Gold which can be removed by itself. \\
-Tiles can be removed if on the six spaces surrounding them are at least three contiguous empty spaces (including those lying outside the board but are not shown).br/
+Tiles can be removed if on the six spaces surrounding them are at least three contiguous empty spaces (including those lying outside the board but are not shown).\\

 # COMPATIBILITY